Awezkhan0/Azure-Storage-Security-Lab-Securing-Blob-Storage/README.md

 ---

 After disabling anonymous access at the account level, trying to create a public container is blocked — the access dropdown is locked to Private.
 Defence in depth: the mistake can't be made.

+---

+## What I Learned

+**Public blob access is a real security risk** — A blob container set to public is readable by anyone on the internet who has the URL.
+This is a leading cause of real-world cloud data leaks, which is why Azure now disables it by default on new accounts.

+**Private access doesn't leak information** — When access is denied, Azure returns "ResourceNotFound" rather than "Access Denied," so it never confirms to an unauthorised user whether a file even exists.

+**SAS tokens enable controlled sharing** — A SAS token grants scoped, time-limited, signed access to a specific resource without making it public or sharing account keys.
+Read-only + short expiry + HTTPS-only is least privilege applied to storage.
+The token itself should be protected like a password.

+**Defence in depth** — Securing one container isn't enough.
+Disabling anonymous access at the account level means public containers can't be created at all, removing the possibility of the mistake rather than relying on every container being set correctly.
+This layered approach echoes securing a network at both the subnet (NSG) and rule level.

+**Naming conventions differ by resource type** — Storage account names must be globally unique, lowercase, alphanumeric, no hyphens — unlike the hyphenated `rg-` convention for resource groups.

+---